awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

   The _client_id_ and _redirect_uri_ has to be exactly the ones your registered in the broker DynamoDB table _amplifyIdentityBrokerCodesTable_ (see [How to register a client](./UserDocumentation.md#register-a-client))

-  Once the client logged in successfuly, the broker will redirect the browser of the client to your callback with the id_token as a GET parameter.
+  Once the client logged in successfully, the broker will redirect the browser of the client to your callback with the id_token as a GET parameter.

   ```
 https://<your-client-callback-URL>/?id_token=...JWT-token-base64 encoded...